We Want You To Know

 In addition to selling you clean pearls, American Pearl is renowned for selling you the whitest body color pearls with your choice of a silver or rose overtone when dealing with Akoya Pearls and South Sea Pearls.
 American Pearl does not sell you yellow creamy pearls.

 White body color pearls (with your choice of silver or rose overtones) are the most valuable body color pearls in the marketplace compared to their light cream counterparts.
 Many consumers unknowingly purchase a strand with a slightly light cream or yellowish body color to the pearl, which are worth considerably less.
-In fact, according to the Gemological Institute of America, pearls with a light cream body color are worth 40 percent less than pearls with a white body color.
+In fact, according to experts, pearls with a light cream body color are worth less than pearls with a white body color.
 So examine the pearls you are considering very carefully.
 Are they creamy?
 Yellowish?
 Or are they white?
 Of course, the color of a pearl does not affect its quality, it simply affects the price of the pearls.
 So if you are looking for creamy pearls, that's finest, just make sure you pay less for them.

 When examining a strand of pearls, it is advised that you do so under a controlled setting for grading pearls.
-The Gemological Institute of America, through their coursework and literature, recommends that you always examine your pearls under a fluorescent light against an either white or grey background.
+Experts agree that you should always examine your pearls under a fluorescent light against an either white or grey background.
 A glass surface is the least effective area on which to examine pearls as the body color of the pearls in question is difficult to detect.
-In fact, when the owners of American Pearl sell their pearl s to Tiffany & Co., it is our experience that they always use a fluorescent lamp for grading.
-This setting creates a neutral environment where the nuances in body color, f rom white to light cream, c an be identified.
+In fact, when the owners of American Pearl sell their pearl s to the finest stores in the world, it is our experience that they always use a fluorescent lamp for grading.
+This setting creates a neutral environment where the nuances in body color, from white to light cream, can be identified.
 Because a pearl's surface is so reflective, one must consider very carefully the light source used to examine and grade pearls.

-It is for this reason that pearls with body colors of white are featured at American Pearl, Tiffany & Co. and Mikimoto.
-They are the most valuable in the world.
+It is for this reason that pearls with body colors of white are featured at American Pearl and the finest stores in the world.